cwtsteven/C-like-Compiler/README.md

 You can use <code><<</code> as basic input and <code>>></code> as output. <code><<</code> is an expression that will return a string by default, for example, you can assign the return value to a variable <code>a = <<;</code>. <code>>></code> is followed by an expression in which the compiler will evaluate the expression before printing it.
 For instance: <code>>> 3 + 5;</code> will print 8.

 ## Operators
 An operator is either a nullary/unary/binary operator.
-Here is the precedence iof operators (from low to high)
+Here is the precedence of operators (from low to high)
 - <code>>></code> (non-associative)
 - <code>=</code> (right-associative)
 - <code>&&</code> <code>||</code> <code>!</code>